Practical Nursing Certificate

 - Be at least 17 years of age.

-- Have an official high school transcript or GED diploma with scores; or, if a high school graduate from a foreign country, or have an out-of-state GED, must obtain a Certificate of Preliminary.
-Education (CPE) from the Pennsylvania Department of Education.
+- Have an official high school transcript or GED diploma with scores; or, if a high school graduate from a foreign country, or someone with an out-of-state GED, must obtain a Certificate of Preliminary Education (CPE) from the Pennsylvania Department of Education.
 A CPE is not required with evidence (an official transcript) of satisfactory completion of post-secondary work in an approved educational institution.

 - To qualify for admission into the Practical Nursing program, students must complete (5) credits of Anatomy and Physiology (or the equivalent of Anatomy & Physiology I and Anatomy & Physiology II) and achieve a grade of C or higher, which can be completed at P.I.T. or transferred from a Middle States Accredited institution.